Skip to searchSkip to main content

 • Cooking with pumpkin: pumpkin soup is an absolute classic, but pumpkin risotto, pumpkin ratatouille or pumpkin lasagne are also delicious savoury pumpkin dishes.

 • Roasted pumpkinseeds: remove the pulp, wash the seeds and leave them to thoroughly dry.
-Next season them and roast them in the oven or fry them in a fryin
+Next season, roast them in the oven or fry them in a frying pan.

 Conclusion: carving a pumpkin for Halloween made easy